ZhangNYG/ActionRecognition/README.md

 Pose estimation is the process of locating body key points.<br/>
 Pose estimation problem is usually solved by training Deep Learning architectures with annotated datasets such as
 <a href="http://human-pose.mpi-inf.mpg.de">MPII</a> or <a href="http://cocodataset.org/">COCO</a><br/>
 We didn't have computational power to train on these datasets.
-Thus, we used pre-trained model mentioned at the beginning.
+Thus, we tried pre-trained model mentioned at the beginning.
 <br/>
 Architecture:
 <p align="center">